Ceramic Dental Crowns in Fort Collins, CO

 A crown is a restoration that completely covers the chewing surface of your tooth.
 Depending on the specific situation, a crown may extend all the way to the gumline or extend just part way down the tooth.

 Dentistry is not just a science, but also an art.
 We appreciate that you want to feel and look your very best.
 Dr. Gray provides crowns that look and perform like natural teeth.
-The minimal-preparation technique used in our office helps to preserve your valuable tooth structure while repairing damage.
+The minimal-preparation technique used in our dental office helps to preserve your valuable tooth structure while repairing damage.

 Additionally, we use a dental lab here in the United States to create your crowns.
 Our lab uses certified brand-name materials for a crown that looks great and lasts a long time.